pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/tutorials/deploying-on-google-appengine.rst

 For each application that you create on App Engine there is an ``Administration`` section where you can manage ``Application Settings``.
 The most import setting for us is the ``Application Identifier``, we will need to know this name.

-Use Python 2.5 to bootstrap bottle
+Use Python 2.5 to bootstrap flask
 ------------------------------------

-To install bottle  and virtualenv place bootstrapbot.py in the target folder of your choice and run, be sure to use Python 2.5::
+To install flask  and virtualenv place bootstrapbot.py in the target folder of your choice and run, be sure to use Python 2.5::

-   python2.5 bootstrapbot.py
+   python2.5 bootstrapflask.py

 This creates a virtual environment called ``venv``.
 When ever you need to use this environment it can be activated using the following commands::